The final hour of our excursion into broadcast excellence is underway.

 They think you're stupid.

-They think you're not gonna notice this.
+They think you're not going to notice this.

-Well, I would like to thank you so much for your help in the EIB school, and um you have a wonderful day.
+Well, I would like to thank you so much for your help in the EIB school, and you have a wonderful day.

 You do the same.